firebotQL/CompAInion/README.md

 ### Preparing Your Project

-**Prerequisite:** Before running below commands you will need to have [Node.js](https://nodejs.org/en/) installed on your machine version above 18.
+**Prerequisite:** Before running the below commands you will need to have [Node.js](https://nodejs.org/en/) installed on your machine version above 18.
 And also package manager [yarn](https://classic.yarnpkg.com/en/docs/install) installed.

 1. Navigate to your project's root directory and execute the following command to install the necessary dependencies and build the Chrome extension: